 The final hearing in Madonna’s prolonged adoption case has been postponed after a new human rights report suggests the ruling could be illegal.

-Malawi’s High Court was expected to finalize the pop star’s two-year-long adoption of David Banda, 2, on Thursday, but the Human Rights Commission (HRC) would like further review of the case that has been riddled with controversy from the start.
+Malawi’s High Court was the pop star’s two-year-long adoption of David Banda, 2, on Thursday, but the Human Rights Commission (HRC) would like further review of the case that has been riddled with controversy from the start.
 Malawian laws prevent non-residents from adopting in the country, leading critics to accuse the government of giving Madonna special treatment.

 "What we want is ... consideration of certain procedures that conform with international conventions on child rights and what our law says, otherwise, as it stands, everything is illegal and the person who wants to adopt the child does not qualify until the judge finds solutions to it," HRC Chairman Dorothy Nyasulu told Reuters.

 Madonna, who announced Tuesday she Thursday’s now-cancelled hearing, is not at all fazed by this delay, her lawyer says.

 - Telling All: Ghislaine Maxwell 'Hated' Jeffrey Epstein, Ex-Staffer Claims